 "The content was really useful and informative, and directly applicable to my work"

-This course is delivered over 2 days by clinical tutors from the Doctorate in Clinical Psychology at Lancaster University who have worked extensively as clinical psychologists across a range of settings, and work hard to create a friendly and informal training environment in which to share discussion around practical application of psychological ideas.
+This course is delivered over 2 days (each day running from 09:30 until 16:30) by clinical tutors from the Doctorate in Clinical Psychology at Lancaster University who have worked extensively as clinical psychologists across a range of settings, and work hard to create a friendly and informal training environment in which to share discussion around practical application of psychological ideas.

 1st & 2nd November 2017 - Lancaster

 A discount is available for bookings by Lancaster University students - to take up a discounted place please book using your university email address.
 Unfortunately due to budget limitations, lunch is not provided.

 After participating, you will receive a certificate of attendance from the Lancaster University Psychological Training Academy.